ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/mobile-app.md

     android:textSize="16sp"/>
 ```

-Copy the optimized model to the `assets` folder of the Android project.
+Copy the optimized model to the `assets` folder in the Android project.

-Replace the `MainActivity.kt` by the following code:
+Replace the code in `MainActivity.kt` Kotlin file with the following code:

 ```Kotlin
 package com.arm.armpytorchmnistinference